denten-books/plain-text/2-surface.md

     and content of its discussion material.
 ```

+In other words, what we normally perceive as an ordered, continuous activity
+of writing one word after the other, can now be performed in a more modular,
+disjointed fashion.
+The affordances of visual word processing are structural
+in nature.
+The author can think two thoughts at the same time if you will,
+documenting both at different parts of the file.
+The word processor that can
+combine multiple streams of thought, the author suggests, better resembles the
+natural, spontaneous operation of the human mind.

-Engelbart, interested in collecting empirical phenomenological accounts of the
+Interested in collecting empirical phenomenological accounts of the system,
-system, records what must count as several of the most evocative passages to
+Engelbart records what must count as some the most evocative passages to
 appear on the pages of a NASA technical report.
 In the "Results and
-Discussion" section an anonymous user continues to report:
+Discussion" section the anonymous user writes:

 ```
 1B4 "I find that I can express myself better, if I can